Pallavi-18-07-1999/orm-framework/README.md

 # orm-framework
 # About the framework:-
-while writing sql statements the programmer  has to rememeber the exact syntax.Even a minor mistake can cause him a huge trouble .so i have created an orm framework that frees the programmer from remembering the sql queries. this framework maps a table of MySQL to a Java Class and the  field of that table is the property of that class.this framework basically  performs 4 types of operations.
+while writing sql statements the programmer  has to rememeber the exact syntax.Even a minor mistake can cause him a huge trouble .so i have created an orm framework that frees the programmer from remembering the sql queries. this framework maps a table of MySQL to a Java Class and the  field of that table is mapped by  the property of that class.this framework basically  performs 4 types of operations.
 1) insertion
 2) deletion
 3) updation